joranE/squr/README.md

 ![squr-hex](./squr-hex.png?raw=true "squr logo")
 # squr [/'skju:əɹ/]: Structured Query Utility for R

+This is a substantially re-written fork of Stefan Milton Bache's `squr` package.

 The `squr` (pronounced "skewer") package provides a set of tools for managing structured query language (SQL) files in R projects.
 It promotes the separation of logic and query scripts and eases the process of reading, parameterizing, and composing SQL queries.

+The primary changes are the removal of several features that are unnecessary for my own purposes (transactions, `INSERT` statements, ignore blocks, composing SQL snippets with `+`) although I may add them back at a later date.
+Additionally, I've made significant internal changes to handle the (specific to me) situation of needing to run queries with very long `IN` clauses with more than 1000 elements.

 ## Example